pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 used to initialise the reader's position when reading is restarted.

 In this way, the events of an application can be followed with perfect accuracy and without lots of complications.
-This approach seems to be inherently reliable.
+This approach for updating remote contexts seems to be inherently reliable.

 Synchronous update